-Obviously, this sample verse is obscure to many, but none of the worlds holiest books has been translated any better.
-Sad but true, and the make-believe stories derived from being the foundation of many religions.
+Obviously, this sample verse is obscure to many, but none of the world’s holiest books have been translated any better.
+Sad but true, and the make-believe stories derived from have become the foundation of many religions.
 Oh!
 No!

-In comparison, the foundation of the Philosophical System of AH is solid, because when the verses are fully translated, that is the teaching presented.
-The Rgvedaschool presents verses from many sources around the world, short verses, long verses, you name it, but the teaching is the same.
+In comparison, the foundation of the Philosophical System of AH is solid, because when the verses are fully translated, such is the teaching.